MolarVerse/PQ/docs/sphinx/src/userGuide/setupFiles.rst

 irrelevant for internal calculations, but will be printed to various :ref:`outputFiles`.
 The index of the atom type is relevant for defining intra- and intermolecular non-bonded interactions in the :ref:`guffdatFile`.
 The point charge as well as the global van der Waals type are only relevant for MM atoms that are not treated *via* the :ref:`guffdatFile`.
-The global van der Waals index is used to assign identical atoms from different moltypes to the same atom type.
+The global van der Waals index is used to assign identical elements exposed to a similar chemical environment from different moltypes to the same atom type.

 ..
 Attention::